raunak-shr/VideoAnalytics/README.md

 ## Overview

 This project leverages Python along with the YOLO algorithm to analyze videos, detect objects within them, and perform various analytics tasks.
-It provides functionalities such as Accident (implemented), Fire and Violence detection within video streams and saves the frames to a database (locally in the backend server as of now).
+It provides functionalities such as Accident (implemented) detection within video streams and saves the frames to a database (locally in the backend server as of now).

 ## Requirements